search menu icon-carat-right cmu-wordmark

 Testimonials

 I have known Dr. Grace Lewis for many years and admire her for her outstanding leadership, being highly organized, and getting things done.
 She is an outstanding leader in the software engineering community and has served IEEE Computer Society in many different roles.
 With her exceptional organizational skills, she has orchestrated many highly successful conferences and workshops.
-I have seen her orchestrate various software engineering conferences and worked with her at IEEE Computer Society boards and committees.
-She has served on the ExCom of IEEE CS Technical Council on Software Engineering (TCSE), IEEE CS Technical & Conference Activities Board (T&C), and as 2nd VP for IEEE CS.
-She is an IEEE diversity and inclusion (D&I) champion and currently Vice President of the T&C Board overseeing the operations and budgets of over 250 financially and technically co-sponsored CS conferences and over 30 CS technical communities.
-In her engagements and activities, she has been highly successful in forging connections between academia, industry and government.
-It is a great honour for me to enthusiastically recommend Dr. Grace Lewis for the position of 2023 IEEE Computer Society 1st Vice President.
+I have worked with her at IEEE Computer Society boards and committees with the same success.
+She has served on the ExCom of IEEE CS Technical Council on Software Engineering (TCSE), IEEE CS Technical & Conference Activities Board (T&C), 2nd VP for IEEE CS, and currently 1st VP for IEEE CS.
+She is an IEEE diversity and inclusion (D&I) champion and currently serves as the D&I Committee Chair for CS with the goals of fostering an inclusive environment, and coordinating and promoting activities to engage underrepresented groups in computer science and engineering.
+In her engagements and activities, she has been highly successful in forging connections between academia, industry, and government.
+It is a great honour for me to enthusiastically recommend Dr. Grace Lewis for the position of 2025 President-Elect!

 Hausi Muller, Professor at University of Victoria, Co-Chair of the IEEE Quantum Initiative, IEEE Computer Society Past VP of Technical and Conference Activities (T&C)

 Grace is passionate, organized, and a leader who motivates and educates communities.
 She understands and connects with all levels of the Computer Society and if elected will significantly advance the society.
-I wholeheartedly endorse her for 1st Vice President in the upcoming IEEE Computer Society election.
+I wholeheartedly endorse her for President-Elect in the upcoming IEEE Computer Society election.

 Terry Benzel, Associate Director of the Information Sciences Institute (ISI) of the University of Southern California and Director of the Networking Cybersecurity Research Division at ISI, IEEE Computer Society Board of Governors (2021-2023), IEEE Computer Society T&C Treasurer

 I have known Dr. Lewis for a number of years as a researcher and we have worked quite intensively together in the IEEE CS environment.
-I am the current chair of the Conference Activities Committee, a subcommittee of the Technical & Conference Activities Board (T&C) that is now headed by Dr. Lewis.
-Dr. Lewis has done a great job in all her many volunteer functions at the computer Society.
-Grace is an IEEE Senior Member and currently 2nd Vice President of the Computer Society.
-As a Member-at-Large and later the IEEE CS T&C Executive Committee’s Treasurer she led an ad-hoc committee on ethics, diversity and inclusion (EDI).
+I am the current chair of the Conference Activities Committee, a subcommittee of the Technical & Conference Activities Board (T&C).
+Dr. Lewis has done a great job in all her many volunteer functions at the Computer Society.
+Grace is an IEEE Senior Member and currently 1st Vice President of the Computer Society.
+As a Member-at-Large, and later the IEEE CS T&C Executive Committee’s VP, she led an ad-hoc committee on ethics, diversity and inclusion (EDI).
 The resulting EDI statement, and an associated code of conduct, have been propagated to all TCs and conference organization committees.
-Her steps from appointment to appointment inside the Computer Society show clearly the important and essential contributions she has made to the Computer Society, the Technical Communities and their conferences.
+Her steps from appointment to appointment inside the Computer Society show clearly the important and essential contributions she has made to the Computer Society, the Technical Communities, and their conferences.
 She has been able to move the activities of those committees much closer to the wider CS membership by establishing monthly (virtual) meetings of the Chairs of the Technical Communities and therefore to the conferences and other activities these communities organize.
-I fully support her candidacy for 1st Vice President in the upcoming IEEE Computer Society election.
+I fully support her candidacy for President-Elect in the upcoming IEEE Computer Society election.
 She will continue to make essential contributions to the Computer Society, its organization and of course most importantly to its members as those are a big concern for her.

 But we should not forget that next to all her CS related activities, she is also a great and internationally well-known scientist.
 She has worked on many security aspects of computer systems and has lately concentrated on the very important issue of IoT security and safety.
 These small devices that are all around us have to be safe and secure, otherwise they would open a door to all intrusion aspects of our worldwide connected computing environment.

-To repeat again I support without any reservations her candidacy for 1st Vice President.
+To repeat again I support without any reservations her candidacy for President-Elect.

-Erich Neuhold, IEEE Computer Society T&C Conference Activities Committee Chair
+Erich Neuhold, Hon.
+Prof. at the University of Vienna, IEEE Computer Society T&C Conference Activities Committee Chair

 Disclaimer